 Buttermilk: The Special Ingredient

 I really only started making this bread because I was churning so much cultured raw butter that I needed a use for my very tangy and delicious raw buttermilk.
 Buttermilk is the only hydrator in this recipe, besides the sourdough starter, and it adds a richness, more protein, and a lot more tang to this dough.

 The tangy buttermilk flavor is balanced perfectly by the soft mild oats and earthy sweetness of the honey.

-Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurement.
-Please start slowly with 75% of the buttermilk, then if needed, add in more buttermilk a little at time until all the dry ingredients are moistened sufficiently.
+Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurements.
+Please start slowly with 75% of the buttermilk, then if needed, add in more buttermilk a little at a time until all the dry ingredients are moistened sufficiently.

-This recipe yields two standard sandwich sized bread loaves.
-Perfect for the big and busy family who make a lot of sandwiches, breakfast toast, and French toast.
+This recipe yields two standard sandwich-sized bread loaves.
+Perfect for the big and busy family who makes a lot of sandwiches, breakfast toast, and French toast.
 This bread also freezes really well so you can have one prepared in advance, or one for you now and one to give away!

 - 250 grams Active Sourdough Starter (1 Cup at 100% hydration)

 - 600 grams Sifted Whole Wheat Flour (4 cups)

 - 200 grams Organic Rolled Oats (1 2/3 cups)

 The Night Before